oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q1: Data Targeting - Compression Activity

-**Question:** The attacker needed to package data before stealing it.
-The compression commands reveal exactly what they were targeting.
-What directory was the source of the stolen data?

-**Answer:** `C:\GameDev`
+I investigated compression activity to determine what data the attacker targeted.
+I identified that the source directory of the stolen data was C:\GameDev.

 **Query Used:**
 ```kusto